 Earlier this year, we stumbled upon a short post titled Developer Experience Is Security from industry analyst Rachel Stephens.
-It revealed itself as an inspiring manifesto for all developers who are now increasingly expected to enhance their security practices throughout the software development lifecycle.
-Developers who have barely reaped the fruits of the DevOps cultural change of the past decade and now finding themselves on the cusp of yet another profound transformation.
+Little did we know that this post would serve as an inspiring manifesto for developers, who are increasingly expected to bolster security practices throughout the software development lifecycle.
+Developers who have just begun to embrace the cultural shift of DevOps over the past decade now find themselves on the brink of another profound transformation.

-If you are not familiar with GitGuardian or what we do, here is your TL;DR – we help software-driven organizations keep secrets out of source code.
-That reads like a problem that Application Security teams should have in their never-ending list of responsibilities.
-But we have to keep in mind that developers are the ones checking secrets into source control.
-In the case of hardcoded credentials, prevention is better than the cure couldn't ring more true.
+If you are unfamiliar with GitGuardian or what we do, here is your TL;DR – We help software-driven organizations protect their software supply chain from hardcoded secrets.
+This may sound like a challenge that primarily falls on the shoulders of Application Security teams.
+Still, it's crucial to remember that developers are often responsible for exposing these secrets.
+With hardcoded secrets, the age-old adage 'prevention is better than cure' couldn't be more accurate.
 It saves tens of hours on remediation and frees up security resources to focus on other sophisticated attack vectors.
-With the right supportive tools, we believe developers can be part of the solution to this pervasive problem and help curb the progress of secrets sprawl.
+So, with the right tools and support, developers can become an integral part of the solution and help curb the progress of secrets sprawl.

 “If we are asking developers to be increasingly responsible for building secure apps, we have to make it as frictionless as possible for them to do so.
 We need platforms and software with baked-in security defaults.
 We need to embed principles of least privilege.
 We need guardrails, not gates.
 We need a focus on usability and speed.
 We need reduced configuration areas exposed to developers.
 We need automation.
 We need developer experience.”

 It perfectly described everything we aspired to when building ggshield, the GitGuardian CLI for developers.
 Let's take it apart.

 Frictionless developer onboarding